JuliaPy/SymPy.jl/examples/tutorial.md

 simplify(x^a * y^a - (x*y)^a)
 ```

-The `simplify` function calls `powsimp` above.
+The `simplify` function calls `powsimp` to simplify powers, as above.
 The `powsimp` function has the keyword argument `force=true` to force simplification even if assumptions are not specified:

 ```
 powsimp(x^a * y^a - (x*y)^a, force=true)